liferay/liferay-docs/develop/tutorials/articles/service-builder/leveraging-hibernate's-criteria-api.markdown

 persistence, and service layers for your application, you can create custom finders using Liferay's Dynamic Query API by following these steps:

-1. Create a custom `*FinderImpl` class and a define a custom `findBy*` finder method in this class.
+1. Create a custom `-FinderImpl` class and a define a custom `findBy-` finder method in this class.
 Run Service Builder to generate the required interfaces and utility classes.

 2. Implement your finder method using Liferay's Dynamic Query API.

-3. Add a method to your `*LocalServiceImpl` class which accesses your finder method.
+3. Add a method to your `-LocalServiceImpl` class which accesses your finder method.
 Run Service Builder to add the required method to the service interface.